EDAD 600 INDEPENDENT STUDY OR RESEARCH1-3 Credits

 Notes: For additional guidance options on this process, contact the CSC Certification Officer.

 Requirements: A minimum of 250 clock hours of school-based clinical experience in a practicum setting at an accredited school site(s), is required as a part of this course.
-To be certified at more than one grade level area (i.e., PK-8; 7-12, PK-12).
-Should be taken as close to the end of the program as possible.
+Up to 120 hours from clinical experiences in other required courses may be accepted.
+This course should be taken as close to the end of the program as possible.

 EDAD 639B ADVANCED PRACTICUM/INTERNSHIP IN EDUCATIONAL ADMINISTRATION3-6 Credits